Trust this when you buy meat from us

 Our animals must live naturally, they must have the opportunity to unfold their instincts.
 Cows are herd and habitual animals and thrive on being in the same group all their lives.
 The pig must have the opportunity to roam freely in the ground all year round without nose ringing.

-Spis min gris kills and bleeds all the animals on the farm they have lived on.
+When ever possible we kill and bleed all the animals on the farm they have lived on.
 Thus, the animals avoid anxiety and stressful animal transport.
 Conditions that leave traces in the meat quality.
 The farmer calmly leads the animal to a safe place with a firm surface.
 When the animal is completely at rest, the butcher shoots the animal with a rifle or bolt gun.

 “In biodynamics, plant and meat production are linked.
 We work to touch the ground as little as possible and not go deep with the plow when preparing for grain.
 Therefore, we need a very homogeneous deep litter that binds the nitrogen stronger and offers the crops nourishment when they need it and not constantly.
 The cloven-hoofed animals can contribute to this, and therefore cattle are a prerequisite for the soil's fertility on our biodynamic agriculture,”